Crab Stuffed Baked Potatoes –

 - Place prepared potatoes on a cookie sheet or large baking dish and bake until tender when pierced with a fork, about 45-60 minutes.
 Remove baked potatoes from the oven, and allow to cool so that you can easily handle them.

 - While potatoes cool, combine cream cheese, sour cream, garlic, and Italian seasoning in a medium bowl.
 Taste and add salt and pepper if desired.
 Stir in crab meat, chopped green onion, and mozzarella cheese.
+Set filling aside.

 - If the potatoes wobble as they sit on the baking sheet, cut a small amount off the bottom so they sit flat.
 Cut a cavity in the center of each potato, and scoop out the potato leaving a sturdy wall or potato around the outside.
+Save the scooped out potato flesh for another use.

 Adapted from Culinary Hill